"To make progress toward our goals, our dreams, our deepest desires, we have to start listening to ourselves."

 To make progress toward our goals, our dreams, our deepest desires, we have to start listening to ourselves.

 Think of me as a translator — as the middle ground.
-I’m here to help you understand the language of your body, mind, and spirit.
-I interpret those messages into concrete realities.
+I’m here to help you understand the language of your body, mind, and spirit so you can finally move forward through hurdles and roadblocks of misunderstanding and confusion and start healing at a deep level.

-With this new knowledge, your light bulbs start popping on, and it’s exhilarating!
-Progress becomes a simple, fluid process, rather than a never-ending trudge to an unknown destination.
+With this new knowledge of yourself and trust for your body, progress becomes a simple, fluid process, rather than a never-ending trudge to an unknown destination.

-Most of us, including myself, weren’t raised to pay attention to our bodies, or stay in tune with our own internal signaling mechanisms.
-Or maybe we had experiences that overloaded the circuit and locked us in a cycle of trauma for years.
+Most of us, including myself, weren’t raised to pay attention to our bodies or to see them as valuable, helpful guides through life, Many of us have had experiences that lock us in a cycle of trauma for years and disconnect us from our wise guides.

 I’m here to help you break that cycle.
 To find your core again.
 To find your roots.
 To remove those roadblocks that have been keeping you from your best self for years.
 To transition from surviving to thriving.